Originally published in January 2019, this post continues to be perfectly relevant and useful in 2022 and the

-Worse yet, history says the one thing that will enable NASA to send people to Mars … is the one thing we never want to happen.
+Worse yet, the one historically proven way that would enable NASA to send people to Mars … is the one thing we never want to happen.

 We need solutions!
 NASA’s direction isn’t working.
 I want to see people on the surface of Mars just as much as anyone else.
 In fact, that’s the reason I’m writing this.
-However, there’s a big roadblock preventing us from going to Mars, and I’m determined to crash that Mars gate doing 98!
-Let them truckers roll!
-10-4!
-(Sorry…got a little carried away).
+However, there’s a big roadblock preventing us from going to Mars.

 The technical challenge is one thing.
 Obviously, to get to Mars, a lot of research, development, building, and testing is still required.
 It won’t be easy, and it might get messy.
 But the show-stopper is the funding.
 NASA doesn’t have a revenue stream large enough to send astronauts to the surface of Mars.